dahlia/iterfzf/README.rst

    See also the ``encoding`` parameter.

 ``multi``
-   ``True`` to make a user possible to choose more than one.
+   ``True`` to let the user to choose more than one.
 A user can select items with tab/shift-tab.
 If ``multi=True`` the function returns a list of strings rather than a string.